 Here is a selection of current initiatives.

-The purpose of the Australian Digital Council (ADC) is to establish proposals for better cross-government collaboration on data and digital transformation to drive smarter service delivery and improved policy outcomes.
+The purpose of the Data and Digital Ministers' Meeting (DDMM) is to establish proposals for better cross-government collaboration on data and digital transformation to drive smarter service delivery and improved policy outcomes.

-ADC is a Ministerial Council, comprising representation from all states and territories.
-It is responsible for overseeing the development of Australia’s digital capability by identifying best practice across jurisdictions and pursuing areas for collaboration to achieve its purpose.
+DDMM comprises of representation from all states and territories, and New Zealand.
+It is responsible for overseeing the development of Australia’s public digital capability by identifying best practice across jurisdictions and pursuing areas for collaboration to achieve its purpose.

-The ADC has established a number of cross-jurisdictional working groups and multi-disciplinary teams to drive activities relating to specific areas of focus.
+The DDMM has established a number of cross-jurisdictional working groups to drive activities relating to specific areas of focus.

-Research by the Commonwealth of Australia and South Australian Government indicates that people feel they need to provide too much information to prove who they are and are asked to provide the same information each time they interact with a different government agency.
+Research by the Commonwealth of Australia and the Government of South Australia indicates that people feel they need to provide too much information to prove who they are and are asked to provide the same information each time they interact with a different government agency.

-The South Australian Government and the Commonwealth of Australia have signed a Digital Identity Memorandum of Understanding (MOU) to support collaboration towards a nationally consistent, user-centred approach to identity for individuals and business across tiers of government.
+The Government of South Australia and the Commonwealth of Australia have signed a Digital Identity Memorandum of Understanding (MOU) to support collaboration towards a nationally consistent, user-centred approach to identity for individuals and business across tiers of government.

 The MOU commits the South Australian and Commonwealth governments to investigating whether it is feasible to connect the relevant technology systems of each party for the purposes of verifying digital identity.